vegetables in german

 Plural Form: die Kohle

-der Knoblauch (Garlic) / die Knoblauchzehe (Clove of Garlic)
+der Knoblauch (Garlic) / die Knoblauchzehe (Clove of garlic)

 vegetables in german

-Plural Form: die Knoblauchezehen (Cloves of Garlic)
+Plural Form: die Knoblauchzehen (Cloves of garlic)

 In German, this vegetable is a type of Lauch (leek).
 Knoblauch is added to a wide variety of dishes, particularly in German Bierocks (meat turnovers).